Dutch Accounting Standards Board

 - Netherlands Institute of Registeraccountants (NIVRA; Nederlands Instituut van Registeraccountants).

-a) publishing (draft) standards and other communications relating to annualreporting of which so-called authoritative statements and recommendations on the topic of external reporting form part;
+- publishing (draft) standards and other communications on annual reporting, including authoritative statements and recommendations

-Each year in September the DASB publishes two sets of Guidelines in Dutch (Dutch Accounting Standards): Dutch Accounting Standards for medium size and large legal entities and Dutch Accounting Standards for micro and small legal entities.
-The DASB furthermore prepares comment letters to Exposure Drafts and Discussion Papers of EFRAG and IASB, attends EFRAG-CFFS meetings and provides members for some EFRAG working groups.
-The DASB seeks to ensure that the Dutch Accounting Standards cover most of the questions arising in practice.
-The Dutch Accounting Standards proceed from Dutch company law and statutory regulations governing individual and consolidated financial statements and management board reports, as ruled by (Part 9, Book 2 of) the Dutch Civil Code.
-The Dutch Accounting Standards also incorporate court rulings of the Enterprise Chamber (of the Court of Appeal at Amsterdam) and the Supreme Court where these are considered of general relevance.
-In its deliberation for the Dutch Accounting Standards, the DASB also considers the applicable International Financial Reporting Standards as endorsed by the EU (IFRS-EU).
+The Dutch Accounting Standards are based on Dutch company law and statutory regulations governing individual and consolidated financial statements and management board reports, as ruled by (Part 9, Book 2 of) the Dutch Civil Code.
+The Dutch Accounting Standards also incorporate relevant rulings from the Enterprise Chamber of the Court of Appeal at Amsterdam and the Supreme Court.
+In developing the Standards, the DASB considers applicable International Financial Reporting Standards as endorsed by the EU (IFRS-EU).

 Dutch Accounting Standards

-The accounting standards to be applied in the Netherlands depends on the size of the Dutch legal entity.
+The accounting standards applicable in the Netherlands depend on the size of the legal entity.

 - Book 2 of the Dutch Civil Code combined with fiscal valuations principles;